Modular Invariant of Quantum Tori: Introduction

+In the Appendix we have presented some PARI/GP calculations which suggest that at the quadratic irrationalities, $j(\uptheta )$ is a finite set.

+Ours is not the first attempt to use nonstandard constructions in the consideration of the RM problem: the reader may wish to compare the ideas in this paper with the work of Fesenko \cite{Fe1}, \cite{Fe2} and his student Taylor \cite{Ta1}, \cite{Ta2}, \cite{Ta3}.
+Approaches using noncommutative geometry are discussed in the review \cite{Ma1}.

-{\bf Acknowledgments:} The author would like to thank 1) B. Zil'ber for having introduced him to the ideas of Fesenko and Taylor, and 2) R. Kossak for having presciently pointed out the paper \cite{Mac}.
-This work was supported in part by the author's Conacyt and Papiit research grants.
+{\bf { Acknowledgments:}} We would like to thank B. Zil'ber for having suggested that our ideas might be applicable to the problem of RM and R. Kossak for having brought to our attention \cite{Mac}.
+In addition, we are indebted to D. Zagier for pointing out the multivalued nature of $j^{\rm qt}$ and making useful suggestions for its experimental analysis.
+The second author would like to express his gratitude to the Isaac Newton Institute for making possible a visit in April of 2013: without which his conversations with D. Zagier would not have taken place.
+This work was supported in part by the grants CONACyT 058537 and PAPIIT IN103708.